 Many introductory lessons for kids follow the same basic outline listed below.
-If you don’t play yourself, skip down to the free lessons listed in the next section, both cover most of these topics.
+If you don’t play yourself, skip down to the free classes listed in the next section, both cover most of these topics.

 - Go over all the parts of the instrument with your kids.
 Explain to them what everything is called and what it does.